-Understanding the equal sign with Candy.
+Understanding the Equal Sign Using Peanut Butter Cups.
 What a wonderful lesson!
 Teachers or parents can easily follow Jen’s lesson plan.
 I’m certain children will always remember what an equal sign means forever after.

 - 47 is a prime number.

 - The exponent of prime number 47 is 1.
 Adding 1 to that exponent we get (1 + 1) = 2.
 Therefore 47 has exactly 2 factors.

 - Factor pairs: 47 = 1 x 47

 - 47 has no square factors that allow its square root to be simplified. √47 ≈ 6.85565

 How do we know that 47 is a prime number?
 If 47 were not a prime number, then it would be divisible by at least one prime number less than or equal to √47 ≈ 6.9.
 Since 47 cannot be divided evenly by 2, 3, or 5, we know that 47 is a prime number.

 47 is never a clue in the FIND THE FACTORS puzzles.